SymfonyCasts/EasyAdminBundle/sfcasts/configure-crud.md

-# Configure Crud
+# configureCrud()

-Coming soon...

-If you look at the index page of any of these crud, it doesn't sort by default.
-It just lists them.
-However they come out of the database.
-It would be cool if we could control how, which column they sorted by just when we click on them, this is a setting on the crud itself.
-So as a reminder, if I go to one of my crud controllers and open its base class, there are a number of different methods inside of here that we can override to configure things.
-The main ones are really configuring the crud where crud controls things about the entire.
-So like things about the entire answers, crud, configure actions, controls, which actions are linked from which pages.
-And of course, configure fields con controls the fields that show up and the crud is something that can be configured F at once for all crud by configuring this inside of our dashboard on, or only on one specific crud.
-So let's change these sort globally across our entire admin to sort by ID ascending, to do that.
-We are going to want to go into our dashboard anywhere inside of here, I'll go to co generate or command N on a Mac hit overrides methods and override configure crud.
+If you look at the index page of any of the crud sections, it doesn't sort by default.
+It just... lists things in whatever order they come out of the database.
+It would nice to *change* that: to sort by a specific column whenever we go to a section.

+So far, we've talked about configuring assets, fields and actions.
+But "how a crud section sorts"... doesn't fall into any of these categories.
+Nope, for the first time, we need to configure something on the "crud section" as a whole.

+Go to one of your crud controllers and open its base class.
+We know that there are a number of methods that we can override to control things... and we've already done that for many of these.
+But we have *not* yet used `configureCrud()`.
+As its name suggests, this is all about controlling settings on the entire crud *section*.

+And *just* like with most of the other methods, we can override this in our dashboard controller to make changes to *all* crud sections, or override it in one specific crud controller.

+## Sorting All Crud Sections

+Let's see if we can set the default sorting across our entire *admin* to sort by id descending.
+To do that, open `DashboardController` and, anywhere inside, go to Code -> Generate - or command+N on a Mac - select override methods and choose `configureCrud()`.

-Then this is a number of methods on them.
-One of them is called set default sort, pass that in array of the things we wanna sort by.
-We wanna sort by ID descending.
+The `Crud` object has a bunch of methods on it... including one called `setDefaultSort()`.
+That sounds handy!
+Pass that the array of the fields we want to sort by.
+So, `id` set to `DESC`.
-Now back over, when we click on the questions thing beautiful, you can see by default, it is sorting by ID.
-And if I click any of these, they're all sorting by ID descending.
-I need to fix that text earlier, but what if we wanna sort questions in a different way by default or even sort them across a relationship?
-So every question is owned by a user.
-What if we wanted to actually show the questions whose users are enable old first?
-How can we do that?
-Well, first, since we want to only apply this to the question, we need to do it inside of our question crud.
-So inside of here, I'll go to the bottom, same thing, we'll override and figure crud and call the exact same methods before set default sort.
-So override the one on our dashboard in here.
-We can say, ask by.
-So that's the relationship from question to user and then dot enabled.
-So this is actually referencing the enabled property on user, and we can set that to descending.
-And then also, uh, a in addition to that, once they're sorted by the enabled first we'll will then sort them by created that descending.

-So now when we click on the questions link, because we're sorting across multiple fields, you don't see any of these, like one thing selected, but it looks right created at seems like it's first.
-And if we on here and I'll click to open up the, on the web Depot toolbar, the database section, and on here, I'm gonna search for on the queries for search for order by Perfect.
-There it is right here.
-So it's inside the view format.
-The query, you can see it is ordering by the, our user dot enabled and then are created at pretty cool.

-So in addition to the default, sorting the user can of course come in here and sort by whatever column they want, but sometimes sorting for a specific field.
-Doesn't really make sense.
-You can see that it's already disabled for answers.
-And if we went over to the user Cru, you can see there's no sort for the avatar, which would make no sense.
-If you wanna control this a bit further, you can like, let's pretend for some reason, we don't want people sorting by the name of, of the question.
-This is actually something that you configure on the field itself.
-So in question credit controller for our name, field set, sortable false.
-Yep.
-And you can see the error just disappears.
-Let's open the topic index page.
-This entity is really simple and there's not a lot that we can improve here.
-But one thing we can do is we can render these actions, which are normally sort of under this dropdown.
-We can render them in line.
-Since we have some more space on the page To do that, of course, we're gonna head to topic a crowd controller, and this is also something that you can configure on the crud.
-So I'll go down here and I'll say it, uh, override, configure, crud,

-And say, show entity actions in line dropdown is the default and now super cool.
+Back over at the browser, when we click on "Questions"... beautiful!
+By default, it now sorts by id.
+Really, *all* sections now sort by id.

+## Sorting Differently in One Section

+And what if we want to sort Questions in a different way than the default?
+I bet you already know how we would do that.
+So let's make things more interesting.
+Every `Question` is owned by a `User`.
+What if we wanted to show the questions whose users are enabled first?
+Can we do that?

+First, since we want to only apply this to the questions section, we need to make this change inside of `QuestionCrudController`.
+Go to the bottom and... same thing: override `configureCrud()`... and call the exact same method as before:
+`setDefaultSort()`.
+Now we can say, `askedBy` - that's the property on `Question` that is a relation to `User` - `askedBy.enabled`.
+Set this to `DESC`.

+And then, after sorting by enabled first, sort the rest by `createdAt` `DESC`.

+Let's check it!
+Click "Questions".
+Because we're sorting across multiple fields, you don't see any header highlighted as the currently-sorted column.
+But... it looks right, at least based on the "Created At" dates.

+To know for sure, click the database link on the web debug toolbar.
+Then... search this page for "ORDER BY".
+There it is!
+Click "View formatted query".
+And...yes!
+It's ordering by `user.enabled` and then `createdAt`.
+Pretty cool.

+## Disabling Sorting on a Field

+So we now have default sorting... though the user can, of course, still click any header to sort by whichever column they want.
+But sometimes, sorting by a specific field doesn't make sense!
+You can see that it's already disabled for "answers".

+And if we go over to... let's see... the Users section, there's also no sort for the avatar field, which *also* seems reasonable.

+If you want to control this a bit further, you *can*.
+Like, let's pretend that we don't want people sorting by the name of the question.
+This is something we can configure on the field itself.

+In `QuestionCrudController`, for the name field, call `setSortable(false)`.

+And... just like that, the arrow is gone.

+## Inlining Controls for an Admin Section

+Before we move on - because there isn't a *ton* that we need to control on the CRUD-level, let me show you one more thing.
+Head to the Topics section.
+This entity is really *simple*... so we have plenty of space here to show these fields.

+Normally, the "actions" on the index page are hidden under this dropdown.
+But, we *can* render them inline.

+To do that, head to `TopicCrudController`... head down... and override `configureCrud()`.
+On the `Crud` object, call `->showEntityActionsInlined()`.

+That's it.
+Now... yea!
+That looks better.

-There are a few other ways to kind of configure your crowd.
-And I invite you to look in the methods and check those out.
-But next I wanna talk about using a, what you see is what you get editor.
-There's actually a simple one built into easy admin, but we're gonna go a bit further and install our own, which is going to require some custom JavaScript.
-That's next.
+Next: I want to talk about using a what-you-see-is-what-you-get editor.
+There's actually a simple one built *into* Easy Admin.
+But we're going to go further and install our own.
+Doing *that* will require some custom JavaScript.